 There's nothing inherent in the design of NAND flash that prevents reading and writing to and from individual cells.
 However in line with NAND flash's design goal to be simple and small the standard commands that NAND chips accept are structured such that a page is the smallest addressable unit.
 This eliminates space that would be needed to hold additional instructions and cell-to-page maps.

 To read a single page, and the cells within it, the page needs to be isolated from the other pages within the block.
 To do this the pages not being read are temporarily disabled.

-At this point cells become transistors, which is what they really are.
-All transistors in the same block row (a page) are connected in parallel with a Word Line to the transistors' gates.
-All transistors in the same block column (cell offset) are chained in series with a Bit Line connecting the drain to the source.
+All cells/transistors in the same block row (a page) are connected in parallel with a Word Line to the transistors' gates.
+All transistors in the same block column (cell offset) are chained in series with a Bit Line connecting the drain of one to the source of the next.
 At the end of each bit line is a sense amplifier.
 When a read takes place a pass-through voltage is applied to all word lines except the page being read.
 The pass-through voltage is close to or higher than the highest possible threshold voltage and forces the transistors in all pages not being read to close whether they have a stored charge or not.
 All bit lines are energised with a low current.

 It can be seen from this that to read one page in a block requires that all transistors in every page in the block receive either a pass-through or one or more reference voltages.
 It also appears that this will still apply even if some or all of the other pages in the block are empty.
 This becomes significant in Read Disturbance below.